 - 1. Incentives will be offered to consumers and family members for participation on the committees. - 2.
-Provide training and support to peer employees. - 3.
-Provide outreach to increase consumer and family member participation. - 4.
-Develop informing material on how consumers and family members can be involved in various committees and volunteer opportunities.
-Ensure the materials are available online and at MHP site locations.
+Provide training and support to peer employees, including to attain peer certification. - 3.
+Provide outreach to increase consumer and family member participation.

 Monitoring mechanisms: Committee and event sign-in sheets.